Blog

 3 misconceptions about child support obligations

 When parents split up, they are generally both going to continue to play a role in their children’s lives.
-Typically (but not always), one parent will pay child support.
+Typically (but not always), one parent will have the cater for the child support obligations.

 While you may understand this obligation, some common misconceptions about paying and receiving support can create confusion and conflict.